vladislav-karamfilov/Python-Playground/First-Steps/README.md

-This is my first steps with Python programming language! :)
+This is my first steps with Python! :)

 All task are taken from [here](https://github.com/HackBulgaria/Programming101-Python/tree/master/week01).